dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## Infrastructure as code

-I'm of the firm belief that infrastructure as code should be regular code as much as feasible, which means
+I've written my share of YAML, Helm templates and Terraform, and am now of the firm belief that infrastructure as code should be regular code as much as feasible, which means

-1. Using your host language (the language in which you write your services) when provisioning infrastructure and managing deployments, as opposed to using walls of YAML
+1. Using your host language (the language in which you write your services) when provisioning infrastructure and managing deployments, as opposed to using hopeless walls of YAML
 2. Using the same core abstractions and core data types in service code and IaC code
 3. Possibly reusing a set of datatypes between your service code and IaC code, to aid in threading configuration values between the two